vespa-engine/docker-image-pipeline/README.md

 The project is covered by the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 #### Minimal image for Vespa application compilation
 Docker image with supported versions of Maven and JDK for Vespa application compilation.
+The image also comes with [vespa-cli](https://docs.vespa.ai/en/vespa-cli.html) which can be used to deploy applications with.
 This image can be used in automated CI pipelines to build and deploy Vespa applications.

 This image can be pulled from Docker hub by issuing this command:
 `$ docker pull vespaengine/vespa-pipeline`